New Location Science Models with Applications to UAV-Based Disaster Relief: Properties of the Set-Based Minkowski Gauge Function

-The following theorem outlines key properties of the MSMG function that are fundamental to its practical implementation. \begin{theorem}[\textbf{Properties of the MSMG function}] Let $F\subset \mathbb{R}^q$ be a nonempty compact convex set with $0\in \textnormal{int}F$, and let $\Omega \subset \mathbb{R}^q$ be a nonempty compact convex set.
-For the MSMG function, we have: \begin{itemize} \item [i)] The MSMG function is convex. \item[ii)] The MSMG function is Lipschitz continuous. \item[iii)] The subdifferential of the MSMG function can be estimated at $\bar{x}\in \textnormal{dom}\bar{\rho}_F^{\Omega}$ as follows:
+The final theorem of this section reveals the key properties of the MSMG function \eqref{eq:MSMG_function} that are fundamental for our practical applications given below. \begin{theorem} Let $F\subset \mathbb{R}^q$ be a compact and convex set with $0\in \textnormal{int}\,F$, and let $\Omega \subset \mathbb{R}^q$ be nonempty, compact, and convex.
+Then we have the following assertions: